nmwsharp/geometry-central/docs/docs/surface/utilities/simple_polygon_mesh.md

 !!! note "This is not the mesh you're looking for"

-    `HalfedgeMesh` is the [main mesh class in geometry-central](../../halfedge_mesh/basics/).
+    `SurfaceMesh` is the [main mesh class in geometry-central](../../surface_mesh/basics/).
 It supports a wide range of traversals, geometry, and other operations, and is used in all higher-level algorithms.

     This class, `SimplePolygonMesh`, is a small utility used mainly for input/output and occasionally as an implementation detail for other algorithms.

-    If you are implementing any nontrivial algorithm, you should almost certainly be using `HalfedgeMesh` instead.
+    If you are implementing any nontrivial algorithm, you should almost certainly be using `SurfaceMesh` instead.

 !!! warning "PolygonSoupMesh deprecation"